Access to education

 In Giurgiu, according to AIDRom representatives the Romanian language classes were held by AIDRom for asylum seekers and beneficiaries of international protection.
 The director of Giurgiu Regional Centre mentioned that the preparatory course for learning the Romanian language takes place at the Tudor Vianu Theoretical High School in Giurgiu, for one year, twice a week for two hours.
 The enrolment of asylum-seeking unaccompanied minors at the preparatory course was done by the legal representative.
 Nevertheless, at the time of registration they had already left the centre and none attended the course.

-In Bucharest there is only one educational institution (School no. 25) where Romanian language courses are organized for foreign citizens.
+In Bucharest there is only one educational institution (School no. 25) where Romanian language courses are organised for foreign citizens.
 Participants were divided into age groups, respectively: 6-10 years, 11-14 years, 15-18 years, over 18 years.
-The main difficulties identified were the distance to school and the lack of electronic devices when the courses were held online.[16]
+The main difficulties identified were the distance to school and the lack of electronic devices when the courses were held online.[22]

 [1] Article 20(1)(h) Asylum Act.